This post may contain affiliate links, which means that I may receive a commission if you make a purchase using these links.

 6. All-day shopping trips with my mom.
 I can remember when shopping with mom meant being ready to leave home at 9:00 am and not returning home until about 7:00 pm.
 Sometimes, it would be just the two of us and others, we’d bring the whole girl gang.
 Those were the best times.

 5. Long walks in the summertime.
 I grew up in Winterboro, Alabama, a small, rural community in Talladega County.
-(Don’t bother trying to find it on the map.)
 In the summertime, you could easily find my childhood friend and me taking long walks on the country roads, always outside of boundaries set for us by our parents.
 (Shhhhh!!!)

 4. Living life without an hour-by-hour schedule.
 I had a great childhood.
 I can remember very vividly having lots of fun with my friends playing games, talking on the phone, traveling, shopping, etc. But I don’t remember having to “schedule” appointments to play.
 Now, everyone’s life is so schedule-driven that having fun must be scheduled in my Erin Condren Life Planner in order for it to take place.
 Bring back the good old days!!